jannat-developer/eagle-ai-hub/README.md

 3. PopUp: Bottom of the page there is four button .
 Clicking them you will get all the four Popups.
 Can display dynamic title, description, and button text

+12/7/2025 ----- 11:06 AM
+Check "InfluencerProfile.tsx"

+In UI: It is in the botttom of the page

 GITHUB Link: https://github.com/jannat-developer/eagle-ai-hub